nikitasharmah/hospital-website/README.md

 **Project Overview**

 This project simulates a real-world hospital management scenario with multiple access roles including patients, receptionists, and administrators.
-It supports essential features like secure logins, patient records, staff directories, and appointment scheduling — all handled dynamically via PHP and MySQL.
+It supports essential features like secure logins, patient records, staff directories, and appointment scheduling.

 **Key Features**